After the course you can repeat the course once more or attend “Level I” classes.

 Prerequisite: permission is required before attending Level IV classes.

 This class explores the body’s subtle energy, called “prana”, through various breathing practices and techniques.
 Pranayama practice develops a smooth relaxed breath, improves heart function and reduces stress.
-Pranayama is offered as a specialty class from time to time and is also taught in the curriculum of Level II and Level III classes.
+It is useful if you already have experience in the regular classes before attending the Pranayama class.

 Constant stress has a negative effect on the human body.
 In this class, restorative Yoga poses are taught to induce relaxation and strengthen the immune state.
 In addition, restorative Yoga poses can regulate body functions and calm the mind.
 As well as a regular 90-minute class, we also offer a two-hour Restorative Yoga class once a month.